 20. Work Mat / Watchmaker Tray

 A work mat.
 A mat to work on.
 A mat for working.
-Do I really need to explain?
+Do I need to explain?

-Really anything from an extended mouse mat to a self-healing cutting mat will do the job.
+Anything from an extended mouse mat to a self-healing cutting mat will do the job.
 Even a tabletop is fine, so long as you make sure to keep it clean.
 The entire point is you want to have a flat, clean, and neat work surface, regardless of what it is.

 There are specific watchmaker work trays that have designated areas for specific parts of the movement to keep yourself organized, but that’s only necessary for those dissecting a movement.

 Rodico is a form of putty that is used to remove little specs of dirt or fingerprints from the inside of a watch.